blackducksoftware/synopsys-detect/documentation/src/main/markdown/currentreleasenotes.md

 ## Version 9.6.0

 ### New features
-* ReversingLabs Scans - this new feature provides analysis of software packages for file-based malware and provisioning of threat intelligence.
+* ReversingLabs Scans - this new feature provides analysis of software packages for file-based malware threats.
 	See [ReversingLabs Scans](runningdetect/threatintelscan.md) for further information.